 A lender has the right to refuse a mortgage if the documents don’t satisfy the verification requirements.

 Why do mortgage lenders need bank statements?
-To reduce the risk of use of acquired funds by the borrower for illegal activities such as terrorist funding or money laundering.
+To reduce the risk of the use of acquired funds by the borrower for illegal activities such as terrorist funding or money laundering.
 Lenders have the right to ask for a borrower’s bank statements and seek POD from the bank, some cautious lenders can ask for both of them.
 Lenders use POD and bank statements to ensure that the person is eligible for a mortgage.

 Some lenders tend to ignore a once-in-a-lifetime overdraft on the borrower’s account during the account history verification.
 Although if a consumer has numerous overdrafts then giving a loan to consumers may be considered a risk for the bank.